 It is one of the most practical questions homeowners ask: can I set a hot pan directly on my countertop?
 The answer depends entirely on your material, and getting it wrong can leave permanent damage.
-Here is the straight truth about heat and the most popular countertop surfaces.
+Here is the straight truth about heat and the most popular countertop surfaces — granite, quartzite, quartz, and marble — plus the simple habit that protects them all.

 Granite: yes, it handles heat

 Granite is one of the most heat-resistant countertop materials available.
-Formed under intense heat deep in the earth, it can take a hot pot straight from the stove without scorching or cracking under normal use.
-This is one of granite’s biggest advantages for serious cooks.
-That said, it is still smart to use trivets occasionally — repeated thermal shock in one spot is never ideal for any stone — but day to day, granite shrugs off heat.
+Formed under intense heat deep in the earth, it can take a hot pot or pan straight from the stove or oven without scorching, melting, or discoloring under normal use.
+This is one of granite’s biggest advantages for serious cooks who move cookware straight from the burner to the counter.
+That said, it is still smart to use trivets occasionally — repeated thermal shock in one concentrated spot is never ideal for any stone — but day to day, granite shrugs off heat better than almost anything.
 Learn more about granite countertops.

 Quartzite: yes, very heat resistant

 Natural quartzite, like granite, handles heat very well.
-It is a hard, heat-tolerant natural stone, so hot cookware generally poses little risk.
-As with granite, occasional trivet use is a good habit, but quartzite is a strong performer for hot pans.
-This heat resistance is part of why quartzite works so well outdoors too — see outdoor kitchen countertops.
+It is a hard, heat-tolerant natural stone, so hot cookware generally poses little risk, and it will not crack from normal fireplace or stovetop temperatures.
+As with granite, occasional trivet use is a good habit to avoid concentrated thermal shock, but quartzite is a strong performer for hot pans.
+This heat resistance is part of why quartzite, along with granite, is the right choice for outdoor kitchens too.
+See what is quartzite.

 Quartz: no, use a trivet

 This is the big one to remember.
 Engineered quartz is not heat-proof.
-The resins that bind it can scorch, discolor, or even crack when exposed to high heat — generally above about 185°F. A hot pan straight from the burner can leave a permanent mark.
-Always use trivets and hot pads with quartz.
-It is the single most important habit for keeping quartz looking new.
+The resins that bind the ground stone together can scorch, discolor, or even crack when exposed to high heat — a pan straight from the burner or oven can leave a permanent mark or a dull spot.
+Quartz is generally fine with everyday warmth, but direct contact with very hot cookware is exactly the kind of damage manufacturers warn against.
+Always use trivets and hot pads with quartz; it is the single most important habit for keeping quartz looking new.
 See caring for quartz.

 Marble: no, protect it

-Marble is a natural stone, but it is softer and more delicate than granite or quartzite, and sudden heat can risk thermal shock or contribute to surface damage.
+Marble is a natural stone, but it is softer and more delicate than granite or quartzite, and sudden temperature changes can risk thermal shock.
 Combined with its sensitivity to scratches and etching, marble is best protected with trivets and hot pads at all times.
+While marble can tolerate moderate warmth, it is not the surface to test with a screaming-hot cast-iron skillet.
+Treat marble gently and it will reward you with timeless beauty.
 See marble countertop care.

 The simple rule

-Natural granite and quartzite can handle hot pans; engineered quartz and softer marble cannot and need trivets.
+Here is the easy way to remember it: natural granite and quartzite can handle hot pans, while engineered quartz and softer marble cannot and need trivets.
 When in doubt, use a trivet — it costs nothing and protects any surface from the rare worst case.
-Building the habit means you never have to think twice.
+Building the habit means you never have to think twice or risk an expensive mistake, regardless of which countertop you have.

 Frequently asked questions